HND in Digital Technologies

 International (Tier-4) students must show proof of English-language competence through success in an English test or background approved by the Home Office.
 They should have CEFR B2 level and above in reading, writing, listening, and speaking.
 European Union students should also have good exam results or a background in English.

-Restrictions on Learner Entry:
+Restrictions on Learner Entry

 The Edexcel BTEC Higher National qualifications are accredited on RQF for learners aged 18 years and over.
 New intakes are available each January/April/September.